Diagnostic Models#

 Prediction#

-The work horse of diagnostic models is the __call__() function which takes in a data tensor with coordinate system and returns the primary output.
+The main work of diagnostic models is the __call__() function, which takes in a data tensor with coordinate system and returns the primary output.

 # Assume model is an instance of a DiagnosticModel